 In the short term it looks feasible that 20% of a hydrogen can be injected into exist supplies and most modern boilers will cope (tests are ongoing), but this would only reduce our greenhouse gases by 6-10%.

-Heat pumps seem to be just a little further progressed in terms of rolling out in large numbers, so we must start up-skilling installers now and to a level that guarantees label efficiencies, not just meeting installation targets.
+Heat pumps seem to are further progressed in terms of rolling out in large numbers, so we must start up-skilling installers now and to a level that guarantees label efficiencies, not just meeting installation targets.

 Where the government plans fall down is addressing the inefficiency of all heating systems.
 Condensing boilers became mandatory in 2005, but 15 years later very few operate at the efficiencies on the label (90% or more).
 Average efficiencies according to The Energy Saving Trust are closer to 80%.
 Many households can reduce their carbon footprint by making their existing gas boilers more efficient.